-Whether you are a current AT&T subscriber or maybe you want to come on board, the most basic thing you’ll want to do is check our list of the best Android phones available via the carrier’s stores.
-And those that are compatible with AT&T’s bands but are sold only unlocked, online or not.
+Whether you are a current AT&T subscriber or maybe you want to come on board, the most basic thing you’ll want to do is check our list of the best Android phones available via the carrier’s stores and also those that are compatible with AT&T’s bands but only sold as unlocked via Amazon and the likes.

 We have also covered the best Android phones at T-Mobile, which should be helpful to you or your friends and family who are using the Magenta carrier.
-Also, check out our detailed roundup article on the best Verizon phones.
+Also, check out our detailed roundup article on the best Verizon phones and the best Android phones at Sprint.

 Since everyone has their own preferences when scouting the market for a new phone, we have divided this article into several categories based on what you are likely looking for in a phone — basically, the best.